 Before jumping in, make sure you also live in the range of Northern Cardinals (sorry, western states).

 Cardinals are found in woodland edges, the suburbs, swamps, city parks and even some deserts.
+You can also find them in Hawaii!
 They are non-migratory birds.
-If you draw in Cardinals to your yard, odds are good that they’ll continue to visit you year-round!
-Keep an eye out for them in the early morning or during sunset as this is a popular time for them to feed.
+So, if you draw in Cardinals to your yard, odds are good that they’ll continue to visit you year-round!
+Keep an eye out for them in the early morning or during sunset, as this is a popular time for them to feed.

 While Cardinals are a common bird, you’ll want to be sure to put out the best foods to draw them to your bird feeder.